Western concert flute: Characteristics

 Each of the above instruments has its own range.
 The piccolo reads music in C (like the standard flute), but sounds one octave higher.
 The alto flute is in the key of G, and the low register extends to the G below middle C; its highest note is a high G (4 ledger lines above the treble staff).
 The bass flute is an octave lower than the concert flute, and the contrabass flute is an octave lower than the bass flute.

 Less commonly seen flutes include the treble flute in G, pitched one octave higher than the alto flute; soprano flute, between the treble and concert; and tenor flute or flûte d'amour in B♭, A or A♭ pitched between the concert and alto.

-The lowest sizes (larger than the bass flute) have all been developed in the 20th century; these include the contra-alto flute (pitched in G, one octave below the alto), the subcontrabass flute (pitched in G, two octaves below the alto), and the double contrabass flute (pitched in C, one octave below the contrabass).
+Flutes pitched lower than the bass flute were developed in the 20th century.
+These include the contra-alto flute (pitched in G, one octave below the alto), the subcontrabass flute (pitched in G, two octaves below the alto), and the double contrabass flute (pitched in C, one octave below the contrabass).
 The flute sizes other than the concert flute and piccolo are sometimes called harmony flutes.